 My experience is not uncommon.
 The Centers for Disease Control and Prevention reports that there are a variety of reasons women may not want, or be able, to breastfeed.
 Some may not produce milk or enough milk.
 Certain medications make it inadvisable for women to breastfeed while taking them.
 Work schedules or other obligations may make it impossible for someone to commit to the full-time job that is breastfeeding.

 I have nothing against breastfeeding.
 With my second baby, I breastfed without any issue for almost two years.
 It was a beautiful experience, and if I had another baby, I would try breastfeeding again.
-But what I wouldn’t do is succumb to the feelings of pressure and judgement that made me continue breastfeeding even when it was damaging my physical and mental health.
+But what I wouldn’t do is succumb to the feelings of pressure and judgment that made me continue breastfeeding even when it was damaging my physical and mental health.

 So instead of breast is best, I believe that breast is great.
 And, as a society, we should support any mother that chooses to do it.
 What is truly best can only be decided by each individual mother based on her circumstances.
 While the old adage “breast is best” may work for some, we must remind ourselves that, at the end of the day, “mother knows best.”